andreudumitro-eng/fair-poc-research/README.md

 Future Work: Equihash Adaptation
 Phase 4 of this research (Q3-Q4 2026) will:

-Replace Argon2id with Equihash in the consensus layer
+Replace Argon2id with Equihash (n=200, k=9) in the consensus layer

+Implement dynamic share difficulty based on bond size (anti-spam)

 Benchmark Equihash vs Argon2id for ASIC resistance